SpinW/NBI_2019/README.md

 ## For publishing

 This can be published by creating a gh-pages branch and will be served at `www.spinw.org/BasicPresentation`.
-An accompanying post should be created in the `spinw.github.io` repo under `_presentations` so it is automaticall published from the main site.
+An accompanying post should be created in the `spinw.github.io` repo under `pages/_presentations` so it is automaticall published from the main site.